-The goal of the Allentown Rescue Mission is to rescue, rehabilitate, and restore homeless men.
-Since 1900, dedicated employees, volunteers, and donors have worked hard to understand and address the needs of homeless men in our community.
+The goal of the Allentown Rescue Mission is to rescue, rehabilitate, and restore men experiencing homelessness.
+Since 1900, dedicated employees, volunteers, and donors have worked hard to understand and address the needs of struggling men in our community.

-We are a non-denominational, social services organization that provides critically-needed goods and services to homeless men regardless of race, color, creed, national origin, sexual orientation, or religion.
+We are a non-denominational, social services organization that provides critically-needed goods and services to men in need regardless of race, color, creed, national origin, sexual orientation, or religion.
 The Allentown Rescue Mission is not a church but does cooperate with various churches concerned about poverty and homelessness.

 Our motivation for helping those less fortunate goes back for more than 100 years.
-We believe that we all deserve a second chance and work to provide hope and renewal to the homeless men of the Greater Lehigh Valley.
+We believe that we all deserve a second chance and work to provide hope and renewal to men experiencing homelessness in the Greater Lehigh Valley.

 Obadiah prayed that if his daughter would get well, he would take it as a sign to dedicate his life to rescue work.”My prayer was answered,” Obadiah explained.
 “The little girl is now running around, and I have consecrated my life to the work of God.”